mohammadshadan/MarketingAnalytics/R for Marketing Research and Analytics/3. Advanced Marketing Applications/Advanced_Marketing_Applications.md

 ##8.2 Principal Component Analysis and Perceptual Maps

 PCA recomputes a set of variables in terms of linear equations, known as components, that capture linear relationships in the data.
 The **first component** captures as much of the variance as possible from all variables as a single linear function.
 The **second component** captures as much variance as possible that remains after the first component.
 This continues until there are as many components as there are variables.
 We can use this process to reduce data complexity by retaining and analyzing only a subset of those components-such as the first one or two components-that explain a large proportion of the variation in the data.

+Other Similar Definition :
+In this technique, variables are transformed into a new set of variables, which are linear combination of original variables.
+These new set of variables are known as principle components.
+They are obtained in such a way that _**first principle component accounts for most of the possible variation of original data**_ after which each succeeding component has the highest possible variance.

+The _**second principal component must be orthogonal to the first principal component**_.
+In other words, it does its best to capture the variance in the data that is not captured by the first principal component.
+For two-dimensional dataset, there can be only two principal components.

 ###8.2.1 PCA Example